Trusted WordPress tutorials, when you need them most.

 WordPress Plugins Directory

-The search feature in the WordPress plugin directory is not very sophisticated.
-This is why we recommend using Google search or first looking through the WPBeginner’s WordPress Plugins category.
+We’ve found that the search feature in the WordPress plugin directory can be limiting.
+That’s why we often turn to Google search or explore WPBeginner’s WordPress Plugins category for curated recommendations.

-By default, the WordPress plugin directory search shows results based on relevance.
+From our testing, the WordPress plugin directory search results are primarily based on relevance, which helps narrow down options effectively.

 WordPress plugins search results